DandelionSprout/adfilt/.github/README.md

 • The contributor communities that surround uBlock Origin and Nano Adblocker in general (including [okiehsch](https://github.com/okiehsch) and [gwarser](https://github.com/gwarser) among others), for generally being helpful, reasonably debating, and for providing various solutions and advices. <br>
 • [krystian3w](https://github.com/krystian3w) for teaching me that using `:style` entries completely breaks a list *and* its entries in ABP. <br>
 • [okiehsch](https://github.com/okiehsch) (individually) for taking the time to oversee the copying of entries (Mostly from *[Browse Websites Without Logging In](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/BrowseWebsitesWithoutLoggingIn.txt)*) to *uBlock Filters - Annoyances*.<br>
-• [Andrey Meshkov](https://github.com/ameshkov) for invaluable push-start assistance in creating [the conversion script](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/NorwegianExperimentalList%20alternate%20versions/XYZPrepareFilters.py) for *Dandelion Sprouts nordiske filtre* that eventually became a very important backbone in my adblocker activities
+• [Andrey Meshkov](https://github.com/ameshkov) for invaluable push-start assistance in creating [the conversion script](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/NorwegianExperimentalList%20alternate%20versions/XYZPrepareFilters.py) for *Dandelion Sprouts nordiske filtre* that eventually became a very important backbone in my adblocker activities.

 If you've contributed to or helped me and you aren't on the above list, don't feel bad about it.
 I still give my regular thanks to you.